b-4st/LibLib/README.md

     Enter an animal:

 The prompt also checks if the word begins with a vowel and adjusts the 'a' to 'an' as demonstrated above.
+This does not apply to the lib file itself.

 References
 ==========

 As words are entered and replaced, each word is stored in an internal map object.
-This enables the user to easily reference previously used words without having to prompt the user again.
+This enables the author to easily reference previously used words without having to prompt the user again.
 The syntax for references is as follows:

     %$wordtype%

 The only difference between this and a regular placeholder is the presence of a dollar sign after the first percent sign.

-Each value stored in the map is just the word type without the surrounding characters, so the above example would be stored with the key *wordtype*.
+Each value stored in the map is just the word type without the surrounding characters, so the above example would be stored with the key **wordtype**.
 Consequently, you can put anything you want as **wordtype** and make a reference to it later, but make sure you're using the correct case and spelling.

 Here's an example about how a reference is used: